Medical Writing: Tailoring Content for Healthcare Professionals vs. Patients

 • Accessible layout with clear headings and bullet points.

-Purpose and style of medical writing: from publishing medical articles to educating patients
+Purpose and style of medical writing: From publishing medical articles to educating patients

 A major distinction in medical writing lies in its purpose.
 For professionals, the objective is often to contribute to academic literature or support clinical decisions through publishing medical articles, white papers, or regulatory submissions.
 For patients, the purpose is education, empowerment, and guidance in managing their health.